 How can I support the Trailblazer Scholars Program?

 Each year 20 students will be named Trailblazer Scholars and will grow to include 80 or more students.
-The University invested and launched the program with $5 million in scholarship support, but active involvement of alumni and and friends will support the program's growth.
+The University invested and launched the program with $5 million in scholarship support, but the active involvement of alumni and friends will support the program's growth.
 Contributions will help us meet the goal of providing 80 or more students renewable scholarship support through Trailblazer Scholarships.

 About Baylor and Baylor's Commitment to the Trailblazer Scholars Program: